LeiRui/line-density-rust/Readme.md

 python3 run-DSSIM.py
 ```

-This command compute the DSSIM of the output two pngs in the previous step, and the result is 1 meaning M4 achieves pixel-perfectness using [the drawing tool that support Bresenham's line drawing algorithm](https://docs.rs/imageproc/latest/imageproc/drawing/fn.draw_line_segment_mut.html).
+This command compute the DSSIM of the output two pngs in the previous step.

+The result DSSIM equals 1, meaning that M4 can achieve pixel-perfectness when using the [drawing tool that support Bresenham's line drawing algorithm](https://docs.rs/imageproc/latest/imageproc/drawing/fn.draw_line_segment_mut.html).